 Your best strategy against hair loss:

-- Towel drying is one of the biggest causes of damage to a guy’s hair.
-When your hair is wet, it is highly susceptible to damage.
-When you rub your wet hair with a towel, it causes damage to the cuticle (the outer layer to the hair).
-Blow drying can also dry out your hair and scalp.
-We highly recommend gently drying your hair with a towel and then letting it air dry.
+2. Towel drying is one of the biggest causes of damage to a guy’s hair.
+That's because wet hair is highly susceptible to damage.
+When you rub your wet hair with a towel, it causes damage to the cuticle (the outer layer of the hair).
+Blow drying also dries out your hair and scalp.
+So we recommend gently pat drying your hair with a towel and then letting it air dry.

-- Aloe is the ultimate moisturizer that not only plumps up hair, it moisturizes the scalp which creates the perfect environment for hair growth.
+- Aloe: It's the ultimate moisturizer that plumps up hair and moisturizes the scalp, creating the perfect environment for hair growth.

-- Pro Vitamin B5 (or D-Panthenol) has been used for years in hair care products because it functions as a humectant that increases the water content of hair and improves its elasticity.
+- Pro Vitamin B5 (or D-Panthenol): It functions as a humectant, increases the water content of hair, and improves its elasticity.

-- Protein and amino acids are the basic building blocks of hair cells and feeding your hair these ingredients allow it to grow to it’s fullest, strongest potential via cell regeneration.
+- Protein and amino acids: They are the basic building blocks of hair cells.
+Feeding your hair these ingredients allows it to grow to its fullest, strongest potential via cell regeneration.